dimfeld/website/posts/state_machine_actions.md

 So when entering the `IDLE` state, the state machine runs the entry action, and when leaving it, the machine runs the exit action.
 When the `search` event comes in, the machine runs the associated action and then enters the `SEARCHING` state.

-All action functions are passed the name of the event that caused the transition, and the data associated with the event, if any.
+All action functions are passed the name of the event that caused the transition, and any data associated with the event.
 They also receive a `context` object, which is shared between all the action handlers and can also be accessed by outside code that works with the state machine.
 In this case, `context` would be an object containing the `currentCampaign` variable used above.

 The `stepState` function is updated to handle actions as well, and we'll start to make the function reusable too: